What Is CalmConnect?

 CalmConnect is not like anything else.

-CalmConnect is a patented system containing dozens of short (2 – 5 minute) digital sequences designed to quickly and effectively calm the nervous system and build a bridge to the social world.
+CalmConnect is a patented system comprised of short (2-5 minute) digital sequences designed to quickly and effectively calm the nervous system and build a bridge to the social world.

 The program is used around the world in thousands of schools and therapy centers, as well as in hospitals, behavioral health centers, cognitive care centers, and homes.